jjrom/resto/docs/USERS_AND_RIGHTS.md

         curl -X PUT -d@examples/items/johnDoeItem_visibility.json "http://johnDoe%40localhost:dummy@localhost:5252/collections/JohnDoeCollection/items/JohnDoeItem/properties"

-        # The item is not visible anymore for users
+        # The item is not visible anymore to users
         curl "http://localhost:5252/collections/JohnDoeCollection/items"

-        # Except for users belonging to dummyGroup (like John Doe)
+        # Except to users belonging to dummyGroup (like John Doe)
         curl "http://johnDoe%40localhost:dummy@localhost:5252/collections/JohnDoeCollection/items"

 #### Update a collection to make it visible only to a group